dmussie/weekend-jquery-salary-calculator/README.md

 ### Stretch
 - [ ] Update the total cost on delete of a row
-- [ ] Arrays and objects to hold info
+- [x] Arrays and objects to hold info --> (This one I'm unsure about, I have Arrays and Objects in my code but I'm not sure if it is a part of this stretch aspect of the assignment as they helped me with base mode)
-- [ ] Alert the user of missing fields
+- [x] Alert the user of missing fields